 Notes:

-- To Store: Keep cooked pizzelle in an airtight container at room temperature.
-They can stay fresh for up to 2 weeks as long as they aren’t exposed to moisture.
+- Store in an airtight container at room temperature for up to 2 weeks or freeze for up to 3 months.

 Nutrition Information